DrewRomanyk/glamrous.me/app/static/report3.md

 #### RESTful API

 Glamrous.me has a fairly simple API.
-Every resource has a GET method which returns a JSON object modeled after it’s backend model except for internal mapping tables.
+Every resource has a GET method which returns a JSON object modeled after its backend model except for internal mapping tables.

 ##### glamrous.me/products [GET]